-Facilitate a regional seed collecting program for the Midwest and Great Lakes region to help meet increased immediate needs for regionally specific monarch & RPBB-supporting plantings.
+1. Facilitate a regional seed collecting program for the Midwest and Great Lakes region to help meet increased immediate needs for regionally specific monarch & RPBB supporting plantings.

-Regionally-specific milkweed and forage plant seed is generally commercially unavailable in large quantities within the Midwest and Great Lakes region.
-In order to successfully enhance monarch, RPBB, and other imperiled pollinator's habitat, a temporary coordinated regional milkweed and forage plant seed collection and distribution network will be established.

-- Seed collecting protocols across the region for this project will be standardized.
+- Regionally-specific milkweed and forage plant seed is generally commercially unavailable in large quantities within the Midwest and Great Lakes region.
+In order to successfully enhance monarch, RPBB, and other imperiled pollinator's habitat, a temporary coordinated regional milkweed and forage plant seed collection and distribution network have been established. - Seed collecting protocols across the region for this project are standardized.
 Seed collectors will be recruited and trained according to the protocol.
 All collectors will work off a single plant species target list.
-Seed will be processed out of a single cleaning center, inspected for weeds, and then used for seedling propagation or reseeding efforts at project sites for imperiled pollinator habitat establishment. - Any seed collections found to be contaminated by weeds will be removed from the inventory and destroyed. - A total of 1,550 seed collections (approximately 193 per state) will be completed over the span of the project and a portion of the seed from the states will be grown out to generate a total of 13,000 seedlings. - Seed collection and distribution zones within each state have been identified utilizing a mixture of ecoregional and provisional seed zone boundaries.
-All native plant materials generated from the seed collecting efforts will be redistributed within the same state collection zone in order to maintain genetic variability and resilience across milkweed and forage plant populations and assist with the goal of enhancing of 15,625 acres across the Midwest and Great Lakes region.
+Seed will be processed at a cleaning center, inspected for weeds, and then used for seedling propagation or reseeding efforts at project sites for imperiled pollinator habitat establishment.

+- Any seed collections found to be contaminated by weeds will be removed from the inventory and destroyed.

+- Seed collection and distribution zones within each state have been identified utilizing a mixture of ecoregional and provisional seed zone boundaries.
+All native plant materials generated from the seed collecting efforts will be redistributed within the same state collection zone in order to maintain genetic variability and resilience across milkweed and forage plant populations and assist with the goal of enhancing of habitat across the Midwest and Great Lakes region.